akvo/rag-doll/readme.md

 See also [Running Chroma](https://cookbook.chromadb.dev/running/running-chroma/#docker).

-## Mosquitto MQTT
+## RabbitMQ Message Queueing
-In order to separate the Slack and WhatsApp bots, we use an MQTT message broker
+In order to separate the Slack and WhatsApp bots, we use message queues.
+This allows us to organise and scale workloads, while having each component have only a single responsibility.

 ## TODO